On Minkowski symmetrizations of $\alpha$-concave functions and related applications: Applications

-where $-\log \mathbf{Y}_N^f:=\{(x,-\log y)\in\R^n\times\R:\,(x,y)\in \mathbf{Y}_N^f\}\subset\epi(\psi)$. \end{definition}
+where $-\log \mathbf{Y}_N:=\{(x,-\log y)\in\R^n\times\R:\,(x,y)\in \mathbf{Y}_N\}\subset\epi(\psi)$. \end{definition}

-Geometrically, this construction means: (i) first map $\mathbf{Y}_N^f$ to its preimage in $\epi(\psi)$ via the function $(x,y)\mapsto (x,-\log y)$, then (ii) take the convex hull of the vertical rays of the resulting set, then (iii) apply the exponential map $(x,y)\mapsto (x,e^{-y})$ to this set.
-Its image, contained in $\hyp(f)$, is $\conv_{\downarrow}\mathbf{Y}_N^f$.
-This construction has also been studied in the literature before; see \cite{PB-2020,Rinott} and the references therein.
+Geometrically, this construction means: (i) first map $\mathbf{Y}_N$ to its preimage in $\epi(\psi)$ via the function $(x,y)\mapsto (x,-\log y)$, then (ii) take the convex hull of the vertical rays of the resulting set, then (iii) apply the exponential map $(x,y)\mapsto (x,e^{-y})$ to this set.
+Its image, contained in $\hyp(f)$, is $\conv_{\downarrow}\mathbf{Y}_N$.
+Inner log-linearizations have been studied in the literature before under different names; see, for example, \cite{Hoehner-Mussnig,Hoehner-Novaes,PB-2020,Rinott}.

-Note that for any finite set of points $\mathbf{Y}_N^f\subset\hyp(f)$, the set $\conv_{\downarrow}\mathbf{Y}_N^f$ is well-defined.
-In particular, if $\mathbf{Y}_N^f:=\{(x_1,y_1),\ldots,(x_N,y_N)\}\subset \hyp(f)$, then we have
+Note that for any finite set of points $\mathbf{Y}_N\subset\hyp(f)\cap(\R^n\times(0,\infty))$, the set $\conv_{\downarrow}\mathbf{Y}_N$ is well-defined.
+In particular, if $\mathbf{Y}_N:=\{(x_1,y_1),\ldots,(x_N,y_N)\}\subset \hyp(f)$, then we have